MJ Melendez Player Props: Royals vs. Rays

 MJ Melendez At The Plate

-- Melendez is batting .206 with 17 doubles, two triples, six home runs and 35 walks.
+- Melendez is hitting .207 with 17 doubles, two triples, six home runs and 35 walks.

-- Melendez has picked up a hit in 49 of 84 games this year, with multiple hits 12 times.
+- Melendez has reached base via a hit in 51 games this year (of 86 played), and had multiple hits in 12 of those games.

-- He has hit a home run in six games this year (7.1%), leaving the park in 1.7% of his plate appearances.
+- He has gone deep in six games this season (7.0%), leaving the park in 1.7% of his trips to the plate.

-- Melendez has had at least one RBI in 22.6% of his games this year (19 of 84), with two or more RBI nine times (10.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Melendez has driven home a run in 19 games this season (22.1%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on two occasions..

-- In 27 of 84 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored a run in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.